DOGSTIVAL ANIMAL WELFARE GUIDELINES

-- If your dog is not well socialised with other others or strangers?
-If not, or its anxious around other dogs or people then please don't bring it to Dogstival - it won't enjoy it.
+- Is your dog well socialised with other dogs or strangers?
+If not, or it is anxious/ fearful around other dogs or people then please don't bring it to Dogstival - it won't enjoy it.

-- Ideally dogs should have a collar with a tag displaying its name and contact details.
+- Legally, dogs should have a collar with a tag displaying their owner's name and contact details.
 Ideally a phone number in case of emergencies.

 - Please ensure your dog is up to date with any required vaccinations.

-- If your dog is unwell or suffering with any medical conditions that may be passed onto other dog’s it’s not a good idea to attend.
+- If your dog is unwell or suffering with any medical conditions that may be passed onto other dog’s they should definitely not be attending.

 - If you want your dog to take part in our ‘have a go activities’, it’s your responsibility to ensure they are fit and able enough.